elek/ozone-notes/designdocs/s3-volume.md

  1. This mapping is very confusing.
 Based on external feedback it's hard to understand what is the exact Ozone URL which should be used
  2. It's almost impossible to remember to the volume name
- 3. We don't support the revokatin of access keys
+ 3. We don't support the revocatin of access keys

- 5. There is no way to access the same bucket with multiple users (s3 buckets are always separated to separated volumes)
+## Possible solutions

-## Proposed solution
+### 1. Predefined volume mapping

  1. Let's support multiple `ACCESS_KEY_ID` for the same user.
- 2. For each `ACCESS_KEY_ID` a volume name MUST be defined during the generation of the key.
-(Or we can use a default volume name `S3`)
+ 2. For each `ACCESS_KEY_ID` a volume name MUST be defined.
- 3. Default mapping will `s3BucketName` -> `definedVolume/s3BucketName` (without the `s3` prefix and md5hex obfuscation).
+ 3. Instead of using a specific mapping table, the `ACCESS_KEY_ID` would provide a **view** of the buckets in the specified volume.

 With this approach the used volume will be more visible and -- hopefully -- understandable.

 Instead of using `ozone s3 getsecret`, following commands would be used: